 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community (rules for students in respect of onsite usage in school should be inserted here.
-You may also wish to state where the online safety policy can be found and how it can be accessed and what advice you make available to parents).
+Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
+All children are expected to follow the online safety rules in school and monthly online safety newsletter are emailed to parents in order to keep them abreast of current issues and tips on how to keep their child safe at home.